isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Records: 0  Duplicates: 0  Warnings: 0
 ```

 As expected, adding the index takes time, even if the column `c` is `VIRTUAL`: For an index we extract the indexed values from the table, sort them and store them together with pointers to the base row in the (secondary) index tree.
-In InnoDB, the pointer to the base row always is the primary key, so what we get in the index is actually pairs of `(c, id)`.
+In InnoDB, the pointer to the base row is always the primary key, so what we get in the index is actually pairs of `(c, id)`.

 We can prove that:

 1. Queries for `c` can be answered from the index.
-The index is called *covering*, it saves us chasing the row pointer and an access to the actual row.
+The index is called *covering*, it saves us chasing the row pointer and access to the actual row.
 In an `EXPLAIN` we see this being indicated with `using index`.
 2. Queries for `c` and `id` should also be *covering*: the queried values are all present in the index so that going to the base row is unnecessary.
 3. Querying for `c` and `a` is not covering, so the `using index` should be gone.